 The 0x project is the biggest competitor to Kyber Network.
 Both teams are attempting to enter the decentralized exchange market.
 The primary difference between the two is that Kyber performs the entire exchange process on-chain while 0x keeps the order book and matching off-chain.

 With the number of partners using the Kyber Network, the price may rise as they begin to fully use the network.
-The launch of the Kyber mainnet early this year could also cause an increase in price.
+The development team has consistently hit the milestones they’ve set out to achieve, so make note of any release announcements on the horizon.

-As mentioned earlier, the fixed supply and token burning should cause natural upward pressure on the price too.
+As mentioned earlier, the fixed supply and token burning should cause natural upward pressure on the price as well.

 For a full list of exchanges to buy KNC, head over to CoinMarketCap.